Actively Recruiting

 - Use of oral or injectable antibiotics in the past month

-- Use of immunomodulators, biologics, or oral/injectable steroids over 2 mg/kg/day in the past three months
+- Use of immunomodulators, biologics, or high-dose steroids (over 2 mg/kg/day) in past three months

-- Major surgery within 28 days before the study or ongoing complications from prior surgery or drug treatment
+- Major surgery within 28 days before study or unresolved complications

 - Participation in other drug intervention studies